Last policy update: 15 September 2014

 We require this information to understand your needs and provide you with a better service, and in particular for the following reasons:

-- Provide the Leaderboarded service to create and display online leaderboards
+- Provide the Leaderboarded service to create, display and transmit online leaderboards, player profiles, scores and score histories

 - Internal record keeping.